Inklings

 The New Building at Magdalen College.
 The Inklings met in C. S. Lewis's rooms, above the arcade on the right side of the central block.

-The Inklings were an informal literary discussion group associated with J. R. R. Tolkien and C. S. Lewis at the University of Oxford for nearly two decades between the early 1930s and late 1949.
+The Inklings were an informal literary discussion group associated with J. R. R. Tolkien and C. S. Lewis at the University of Oxford.
 The Inklings were literary enthusiasts who praised the value of narrative in fiction and encouraged the writing of fantasy.
-The best-known, apart from Tolkien and Lewis, were Charles Williams, and (although a Londoner) Owen Barfield.
+The best-known, apart from Tolkien and Lewis, were Charles Williams and Owen Barfield.

 Members

 The Eagle and Child pub (commonly known as the Bird and Baby or simply just the Bird) in Oxford where the Inklings met informally on Tuesday mornings during term.

-The more regular members of the Inklings, many of them academics at the University, included: